 - 1) An employee who is tested (exclusive of the return to duty test) and is found to have an alcohol concentration of 0.02 or greater but less than 0.04 shall not perform or continue to perform his or her job functions until the start of the employee's next regularly scheduled duty period, but not less than 24 hours following administration of the test.
 The employee shall be removed from duty without pay for this 24-hour period and shall receive a notation in his or her personnel file about the requirement of reporting to work without the presence of alcohol in his or her system. - 2) An employee who tests positive for alcohol must submit to a return to duty breath alcohol test before resuming the performance of safety sensitive functions following a disciplinary suspension.
 The return to duty alcohol test must indicate an alcohol concentration of less than 0.02.
 A return to duty breath alcohol test result of 0.02 0.039 will result in a five-day suspension without pay.
 A return to duty breath alcohol test result of 0.04 or greater will be considered as the second positive alcohol test within a five-year period and will result in termination. - 3) If an employee alleges that, because of medical reasons, he or she is unable to provide a sufficient amount of breath to permit a valid breath test, the breath alcohol technician shall instruct the employee a second time to attempt to provide an adequate amount of breath.
 If the employee continues to allege an inability to provide a sufficient amount of breath for the test, the department shall be notified that the employee has refused to be tested.
-The employee will be directed to obtain, as soon as practicable after the attempted provision of breath, an evaluation from a licensed physician acceptable to the City of Goldsboro addressing the employee's medical inability to provide the adequate amount of breath.
-If there is not a medical reason acceptable to the City for the employee's inability to provide the breath, the employee will be considered to have refused to submit to the alcohol test and will be disciplined according to the guidelines established by this Policy.
+The employee will be directed to obtain, as soon as practicable after the attempted provision of breath, an evaluation from a licensed physician acceptable to the City of Goldsboro addressing the employee's medical inability to provide the adequate amount of breath, the employee will be considered to have refused to submit to the alcohol test and will be disciplined according to the guidelines established by this Policy.